neonevm/neon-evm.docs/docs/about/neon_ecosystem.md

 </div>

 **Neon EVM** is the solution that makes Solana's throughput, swift block speeds, and low gas prices available to Ethereum contracts.
-Neon EVM interacts directly with a Solana node to carry out txs on Solana.
+Neon EVM interacts directly with Solana nodes to carry out txs on Solana.
 The service is made up of three main components:

 - Neon DAO
 - Neon EVM